guerilla-di/edl/README.txt

 == PROBLEMS:

-No support for audio, no support for split edits, no support for key effects
+There is currently no support for:

+* drop-frame TC
+* audio
+* split edits
+* key effects

+Some reverse/timewarp combinations can produce source dificiencies of 1 frame

 == INSTALL: